Aarhus University By-laws

 Subsection (5) The rector conducts interviews, and in this connection, may solicit internal or external support.

-Subsection (6) The rector may terminate a dean’s employment in accordance with the rules in Section 29 of the University Act.
+Subsection (6) The rector may terminate a dean’s employment in accordance with the rules in section 29 of the University Act.

 Tasks of the dean

-Section 37.-(1) On the authority of the rector, the dean represents the faculty and is responsible for the management of the faculty.
+Section 37.-(1) On the authority of the rector, the dean represents the faculty externally and is responsible for the management of the faculty.

-Subsection (2) On the authority of the rector and within the framework of the collaboration with the senior management team, cf. Section 35, the dean must:
+Subsection (2) On the authority of the rector and within the framework of the collaboration with the senior management team, cf. section 35, the dean must:

 1. Assume the primary responsibility for the faculty’s economy and handle the overall HR management within the faculty.